Ryan asks Trump to hold off on scrapping DACA

 The Trump administration has been discussing for weeks what to do about DACA, responding to the deadline on an ultimatum issued by 10 state attorneys general, led by Texas.
 The threat: Sunset DACA by September 5 or the states will try to end it in court.

 Discussions have heated up this week as officials have met to chart a path forward.
-While a decision had been possible Friday, sources familiar with the deliberations did not expect a decision Friday.
+While a decision had been possible Friday, and one source familiar had believed a decision was pending Friday morning, by midday, sources familiar with the deliberations did not expect a decision before the weekend.

+Parts of the Department of Homeland Security, which administers DACA, have been told to prepare for a decision but have not been given any potential details of what a decision may be.

 Sources inside and outside the administration said the White House continues to explore buying itself time and is also considering allowing the attorneys general to proceed with their threat.